Lisa's Story: A Child of Hope

-Lisa,* 12 years old, had suffered horrific abuse at the hands of someone she and her parents had trusted.
+Lisa, a 12-years-old child, had suffered horrific abuse at the hands of someone she and her parents had trusted.
 She found the courage to report it.
 Because of that report, she and her parents came to one of our Child Advocacy Centers.

 The abuse had deeply affected Lisa, and it became clear just how much when she met with one of our counselors.
 Lisa told the counselor that she often thought of killing herself.
 She felt so confused and lonely, she thought it would be better for her parents and everyone if she just went away.